tomc944/AdventurerCollective/README.md

 - [ ] Can leave reviews of adventure
 - [ ] Adventures will show location on map using Google Maps API

-AdventurerCollective doesn't have functionality (i.e. where the inspiration departs from the original)
+AdventurerCollective doesn't have following functionality (i.e. where the inspiration departs from the original)

 - [ ] No articles
 - [ ] No sharing via external social media APIs (twitter, FB)